-Learners can use results from Level 5 Certificate or Level 6 Advanced Certificate to apply for CAO courses using the Higher Education Links Scheme (HELS).
+Learners can use results from a Level 5 Certificate or a Level 6 Advanced Certificate to apply for CAO courses using the Higher Education Links Scheme (HELS).

-Progression on the Higher Education Links Scheme requires a full Level 5 or Level 6 major award, with at least 120 credits.
-Access to some higher level courses using the scheme require specific Level 5 or 6 major awards - check with the institution to which you are applying.
+Progression via HELS requires a Level 5 or Level 6 major award, with at least 120 credits.
+Access to some higher-level courses may require applicants to have achieved specific awards/modules.
+Applicants are advised to check individual course entry requirements with the institution to which they are applying.

-Prior to application to the CAO, you must:
+Prior to submitting a HELS application to the CAO, you must:

-- Inform your college/centre that you are applying to the CAO and that you intend to use the Higher Education Links Scheme. - Confirm with your college/centre that your results will be finalised to meet CAO deadlines.
+- Inform your college/centre that you are applying to the CAO and that you intend to use the HELS. - Confirm with your college/centre that your results will be finalised to meet CAO deadlines.